course-details-portlet

 • Knowledge:

-The candidate has acquired advanced knowledge of relevant issues and questions in the field of higher education research.
+The candidate has read, listened to and actively engaged with advanced knowledge of relevant issues and questions in the field of higher education research.

 • Skills:

-The candidate can formulate relevant research questions and discuss complex academic issues concerning higher education as a research field.
+The candidate has independently voiced his/hers take on relevant research questions and discussed complex academic issues concerning higher education as a research field.

 • General competence:

-The candidate can carry out his/her research with scholarly integrity and curiosity, and approach own and others’ research independently and critically.
+The candidate can address in a reflexive manner his/her research with scholarly integrity and curiosity, and approach own and others’ research independently and critically.

 Learning methods and activities